vinx13/vinx13.github.io/content/post/2018-08-04-gsoc-final.md

 #### Untemplated Linalg
 Making linalg untemplated is to store data in a void pointer and put the type information in runtime.
+We would like to move the template argument `T` of data types (`SGVector` and `SGMatrix`) and linalg to runtime and let the algorithms to check the type.
 When we are using untemplated data, such as Vector and Matrix, we have to check the type, which is a enumeration value, and do the switch.
 This way is not very effective since we will have to do this again and again.
 Therefore, based on the PR last year, I implemented lazy evaluation with expression templates.